navfour/ecotrans/README.md

 # An interpretable Transformer-based framework for macroeconomic forecasting with massive external multimodal data

-We propose EcoTrans, an open-source framework for macroeconomic forecasting with interpretability, using a Transformer-based large model that unifies external data interface to support massive multimodal information access.
+We propose EcoTrans, an open-source framework for macroeconomic forecasting with interpretability, using a Transformer-based interface to support massive multimodal information access.

-The `data` file is the example data, you can run it directly by running the `example.py` .You can choose the type of external data you want, and there is no limit to the amount of external data you can add.
-Datasets are composed of three column fields, `Unique_ID` indicates the type of data, `ds` means the time,`y` for data to be predicted, and `exgenous` for external data.For more detailed data description you can refer to `readme` in the `Data` folder
+The `data` file is the example data, and you can run it directly by  `example.py`.You can choose the type of external data you want, and there is no limit to the amount of external data you can add.
+Datasets are composed of three column fields, `Unique_ID` indicates the type of data, `ds` means the time,`example.py`y` for data to be predicted, and exgenous for external data.
+Refer to the readme in the Data folder for more detailed descriptions.

-It should be noted that what is given in the `example.py` file is the direct code of the experiment of the paper.
-In the paper, circular cutting is adopted to cut the test set.
+It should be noted that what is given in the `example.py` file is the direct code of the paper's experiment, where circular cutting is adopted to cut the test set.
 You may not need to do this in a real application scenario.
-You can remove some of the configuration loops from the `example.py` file, which we present in our new example in `example2.py`.
+You can remove some configuration loops from the `example.py` file, which we present in our new example in `example2.py`.

-You can watch the performance of the model change by adjusting the relevant parameters in `GDPexample.py` and `config_function_ex.py`.
-It should be noted that our model supports long period prediction, but in our experiment the prediction time is 1.
-This means that the results of all test sets need to be implemented through a loop.
-See the comments in `GDPexample.py` for details
+You can watch the performance of the model change by adjusting the relevant parameters in `example.py` and `config_function_ex.py`.
+It should be noted that our model supports long-period prediction, but in our experiment, the prediction time is 1, which means that the results of all test sets need to be implemented through a loop.
+See the comments in `example2.py` for details.
 EcoTrans has proposed an extensible external data access method.
-After testing, with the increase of external data access quantity, our method has stronger robustness than the baseline method, and the model also has a certain degree of interpretability
+After testing, with the increase of external data access quantity, our approach has stronger robustness than the baseline method, and the model also has a certain degree of interpretability.

 ### Experiment

-We compared the performance of our model in different countries and across different types of data, and the overall result was higher than the baseline model.
-In particular, from the results of the middle layer, our model can be well fitted to the external data information.
-We have shown in the sample how to get the middle-tier results, which you can do directly.
+We compared the performance of our model in different countries and across different types of data, and the overall result was more accurate than the baseline model.
+Our model can be well-fitted to the external data information, and we have shown in the sample how to get the decomposed results, which you can do directly.

 ![image](https://github.com/navfour/ecotrans/blob/main/img/img1.svg)